akselsio/blog/_posts/2019-01-22-taka-quite-a-journey.md

 <br />

 - A POC is not enough to ship a project, but actually the project will never be ready.
-    Just ship it at some point.
+    Just ship it at some point
-- A project without a business opportunity in mind is hard to work on.
+- A project without a business opportunity in mind is hard to work on
 - I spent a lot of money and time, but I have learned a lot - no ragrets
 - Procrastination is terrible